derektypist/coding-traineeship-projects/118-Portfolio-Project-1-Gazetteer/README.md

 - Get Current Weather
 - Get Future Weather (Up to 5 days)
 - Get Nearby Wikipedia (Up to 100 Articles)
-- Get Nearby Placename (can include Landmark)
+- Get Nearby Placename (can include landmark, e.g. library)
 - Get Timezone Information
 - Earthquakes (on Map)
-- Wikipedia Articles (on Map)
+- Wikipedia Articles (with Link, on Map)
 - Weather Observations (on Map)
-- Cities (with Population and Wikipedia Article, on Map)
+- Cities (with Population and Wikipedia Link, on Map)
+- News Articles

 To do - register with a Tile Provider (e.g. ESRI).